 13 Facts About Disney’s Haunted Mansion

-This month marks the 45th anniversary of Disneyland’s Haunted Mansion.
-It opened on August 9, 1969, and quickly became one of the park’s most beloved attractions.
+Disneyland’s Haunted Mansion opened on August 9, 1969, and quickly became one of the park’s most beloved attractions.
 Every Magic Kingdom built since then, from Florida to Tokyo and beyond, has included some version of the Haunted Mansion.
-To celebrate 45 years of grim, grinning ghosts, here are 13 facts about the spookiest ride ever devised by Walt Disney and his team of “Imagineers.”
+To celebrate all these years of grim, grinning ghosts, here are 13 facts about the spookiest ride ever devised by Walt Disney and his team of “Imagineers.”

 1. In the Beginning

 Disney first approached Imagineer Ken Anderson about the idea for a haunted attraction in 1957.
 Originally planned as a walk-through attraction, it would have involved maids or butlers guiding guests through the mansion and telling them about the tragic tale of a sea captain and his bride.
 Also planned was a “Museum of the Weird,” which would have showcased strange creatures and odd, interactive illusions.